ARTIST-Association/ARTIST/docs/tutorial_kinematics_reconstruction.rst

      - .. figure:: ./images/heliostat_AC43_after_calibration.png
          :width: 200px

-When we perform raytracing without prior kinematics reconstruction and compare the generated fluxes from ``ARTIST`` with the fluxes measured on the solar tower during a calibration, as in the first two rows of the images above, we notice, the following:
+When we perform ray tracing *without* prior kinematics reconstruction, the simulated flux distributions differ from the measured ones (compare row 1 and 2):

-- The resolution of the generated flux images is much lower than in the measured flux images - this is okay.
+- The simulated flux images have lower resolution than the measured images (which is expected).
-- The shapes of the generated fluxes and the measured fluxes match.
+- The overall shapes of the flux distributions are similar.
-- **The generated and measured fluxes do not align perfectly.**

-After the kinematics reconstruction, where the digital twin ``ARTIST`` learns the real world imperfections, the generated fluxes in ``ARTIST`` have now moved.
-Whilst the changes are small, it is noticeable that the focal spots are now better aligned with the measured fluxes, compare rows 1 and 3 in the images above.
-Therefore, we can now consider our heliostat kinematics to be reconstructed - and that is all there is to kinematics reconstruction in ``ARTIST``!
+- *The focal spots are not perfectly aligned.*

+During kinematics reconstruction, ``ARTIST`` learns the real-world mechanical imperfections of the heliostat system.
+After reconstruction, the simulated focal spots shift slightly and align more closely with the measured flux distributions (compare rows 1 and 3).
+Although the adjustments are small, they significantly improve the agreement between simulation and measurement.
+At this point, the heliostat kinematics can be considered successfully reconstructed.

 .. note::